nodew/FScheme/README.md

 # FScheme

-An experimental scheme implementation based on [Write You a Scheme V2](https://github.com/write-you-a-scheme-v2/scheme), but writing in F#.
+An experimental scheme implementation in F#, based on standard R7RS

 ## Development